The 75 Worst Pet Peeves Everyone Finds Annoying

-Did you just forget that there are other people behind you and we've all got the same excessively limited legroom?
+Did you just forget that there's a person behind you and we've all got the same excessively limited legroom?
 When you slam back your seat, that crunching sound you hear is our kneecaps experiencing blunt force trauma.

-The golden rule of escalators is so simple, forgetting it should be considered a war crime.
+The golden rule of escalators is so simple, forgetting it should be considered a crime.
 Say it with us now… Stand on the right, walk on the left!
-And for more on crazy-annoying things people do, check out The 50 Worst Pet Peeves That Grind on Relationships.

 70. People who explain your own point back to you

 Some people just can't stop themselves from repeating your helpful observation or great idea, just with slightly different wording.
 While this is especially irritating when it happens at work (stealing credit is very uncool), it's never a welcome response.

 There are universal signs for "this has been fun, but it's time for you to go."
 Clearing plates.
 Pointedly not opening up another bottle of wine.
 An exaggerated yawn.
 Don't make us have to tell you to leave—you're the one being rude, not us.

 72. People who won't stop telling you that you have to watch their favorite show